gabrielft-me/Blender-Portfolio2021Aug/README.md

 - Managing interactive elements and animations with JavaScript.
 - Ensuring compatibility across different browsers.

-## How to View the Project

-You can view the website live here: [Blender Portfolio]([https://your-github-username.github.io/Blender-Portfolio2021Aug/](https://blender.gabrielft.me/))

-## Future Enhancements

-- Adding more sections to showcase new 3D renders.
-- Improving accessibility for better usability.
-- Integrating contact forms or social media links.

 ## Acknowledgements

-Special thanks to the amazing tutorials and resources available online, which helped me build my first project!
+Special thanks to the amazing Indian tutorials and resources available online!

----

-Feel free to explore the project and share your feedback!